HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 #### Zoom and scaling

-The Viewport meta element is important to inform a browser how to lay out the page on a users device.
-It's also possible to configure this by adding the user-scalable="no" or a small maximum-scale: parameter to prevent totally, or limit the ability for users to zoom in on the content.
+The Viewport meta element is important to inform a browser how to lay out the page on a user's device.
+It's also possible to configure this by adding the `user-scalable="no"` or a small `maximum-scale:` parameter to either prevent totally, or limit the ability for users to zoom in on the content.
 On mobile devices, this is commonly pinch zooming.

-Preventing the ability to zoom in is an issue for low vision users, and is <a hreflang="en" href="https://dequeuniversity.com/rules/axe/3.3/meta-viewport">something that would fail</a> the WCAG 2.0 guidance.
+Preventing the ability to zoom in is an issue for low vision users and is <a hreflang="en" href="https://dequeuniversity.com/rules/axe/3.3/meta-viewport">something that would fail</a> the WCAG 2.0 guidance.

 Disappointingly, 29.4% of mobile page loads fail this requirement, and contained a viewport that prevented zooming, this is a slight improvement over the 30.7% (source: [2020 Web Almanac Accessibility](../2020/accessibility#zooming-and-scaling) chapter).